vert-x3/vertx-web-site/src/site/blog/posts/vertx3-says-hello-to-node-developers.md

 server.requestHandler(router.accept).listen(8080);
 ```

-In order to test this, you will need to install the `vertx-full` stack.
+In order to test this, you will need to install the `vertx3-full` stack.
 There are two ways to do this.
 You can either
-install it globally or add it as a dependency to our `package.json` as we have done before, for example `package.json`:
+install it globally `npm install -g vertx3-full` or add it as a dependency to our `package.json` as we have done before,
+for example `package.json`:

 ```javascript
 {